Most popular Peruvian crafts during festivities of the year

-It seems that the Ekeko has its origin in the Tiahuanaco culture, which was a culture that spread in the current countries of Peru, Bolivia, and Chile between the years 1500 a.
+It seems that the Ekeko originates in the Tiahuanaco culture, which was a culture that spread in the current countries of Peru, Bolivia, and Chile between the years 1500 a.
 C. and 1187 d.
 C.

-According to tradition, the owner must “pamper” the Ekeko, with a series of offerings that include cigarettes, rice, lentils.
+According to tradition, the owner must “pamper” the Ekeko with offerings that include cigarettes, rice, and lentils.
 Otherwise, tradition warns that the Ekeko could take revenge for neglecting him.

 February and/or March: Carnivals.

-Carnivals are associated with the celebrations for the rains in February and March in different regions of Peru.
+Carnivals are associated with the celebrations of the rains in February and March in different regions of Peru.
 As part of these festivities, you can appreciate the dances, the gastronomy, and the payment to the Pachamama.
-Depending on the region, the dances include diverse and sophisticated costumes and masks that are made by expert craftsmen.
+Depending on the area, the dances include diverse and sophisticated costumes and masks made by expert craftsmen.

 These masks are part of the cultural identity of each of these peoples.
 The carnivals and dances of the country have favored the demand for masks as souvenirs of the trip.

 During these dates, it is a tradition to make rugs and arches based on flowers.
 It is believed that its origin is in representing the triumphal entry of Jesus into Jerusalem on Palm Sunday.
-The making of rugs was brought by the conquerors, as it was an immensely popular tradition in Spain in the 14th century and it still is.
+The conquerors brought the making of rugs as it was a prevalent tradition in Spain in the 14th century, and it still is.